Slow-Cooked Chili Recipe

 - 1. In a large skillet, cook beef over medium heat until no longer pink; drain.

 - 2. Transfer to a 5-qt. slow cooker.
 Add the next nine ingredients.
 Cover and cook on low for 8-10 hours.
-Garnish individual servings with cheese if desired.
+If desired, top individual servings with cheese and green onions.
 Yield: 10 servings (2-1/2 quarts).

 Reviews for Slow-Cooked Chili